Abhinay5465/book_a_seat/README.md

-# Dabur's book_a_seat

-1.BACKGROUND
-The modern workplace is undergoing a significant transformation with the rise of remote and hybrid working models.
-Our Dabur office, like many others, is experiencing space constraints that sometimes result in overcrowding and a lack of available seating for employees.
-This situation disrupts productivity and leads to many employees working remotely or in a hybrid mode without prior planning.
-To address this issue, we propose developing a Workspace Optimizer using the MERN (Postgre, Express.js, React, Node.js) stack.
-This tool aims to provide real-time information on seat availability within the office, enabling employees to plan their workdays more effectively.
-By informing employees in advance about the availability of workspaces, the optimizer will help in reducing overcrowding, improving resource utilization, and enhancing overall workplace efficiency.

-2.OBJECTIVE
- Enhance employee satisfaction
- Manage workspace effectively
- User-Friendly interface
- Real-time seat Availability

-3. TARGET AUDIENCE
- IT Department:
-1. Primary Audience: Responsible for implementing and maintaining the Workspace Optimizer system.
-2. Use the system to ensure seamless integration with existing office management systems and provide technical support.

- Future Expansion:
-If the current project is successful, we plan to expand the Workspace Optimizer to other departments, including HR, Sales, and more.
-Additionally, we aim to extend the system to manage and optimize parking space availability, providing employees with real-time information about parking options.

-4. TECK STACK USED
- PostgreSQL
- Express.js
- React.js
- Node.js

-5. PROJECT FUNCTIONALITIES
-During the internship, We contributed to the development of a Workspace Optimizer as a group of three.
-The project aimed to address space constraints in the office by providing employees with real-time seat availability information.
-Built using the MERN (PostgreSQL, Express.js, React, Node.js) stack, this tool was designed to enhance resource utilization and reduce overcrowding, enabling employees to plan their workdays more effectively.
-We took inspiration and references from Dabur’s website while developing the solution.
-Key Modules Developed:
- Login Page:
-o The login page provided access for both admin and registered users. o Admin users had a preset password and exclusive access rights. o Registered users could set their own username (alphanumeric) and password upon registration.
- User Page:
-o The user page featured two options: My Booking and Reservation. o Users could view their booking details (date and time duration) under the My Booking section. o Only one booking per user was allowed at any given time, with no multiple bookings permitted. o Users could reserve a table or space but could only book one day in advance.
- Admin Page:
-o The admin page displayed all user details, including usernames, booking dates, and times. o Admins could monitor the bookings but are not permitted to delete any user reservations.
-This system ensures smoother workspace allocation and improved workplace efficiency by helping employees plan their workdays and avoid overcrowding issues.
+Dabur's Workspace Optimizer
+Background
+The modern workplace is evolving with the rise of remote and hybrid work models.
+At Dabur, like many other organizations, we face space constraints that often result in overcrowded office environments and unavailability of seating.
+This issue disrupts productivity and forces many employees to work remotely or in a hybrid mode without prior planning.

+To address this challenge, we developed the Workspace Optimizer, a tool built using the MERN stack (PostgreSQL, Express.js, React.js, Node.js).
+The goal of the Workspace Optimizer is to provide real-time information on seat availability within the office, allowing employees to plan their workdays more effectively.
+The system will reduce overcrowding, improve resource utilization, and enhance workplace efficiency.

+Objective
+The key objectives of the Workspace Optimizer are:

+Enhance employee satisfaction by offering a seamless workspace reservation experience.
+Manage workspace effectively to reduce overcrowding and ensure optimal seat utilization.
+Provide a user-friendly interface that is intuitive for employees and admins alike.
+Offer real-time seat availability to help employees plan ahead.
+Target Audience
+IT Department

+Primary Audience: Responsible for the development, implementation, and maintenance of the Workspace Optimizer system.
+Ensure seamless integration with existing office management systems and provide technical support.
+Future Expansion

+The success of this project will lead to its expansion to other departments such as HR, Sales, etc.
+Additionally, we aim to extend the system to manage and optimize parking space availability for employees, providing real-time information on available parking options.
+Tech Stack Used
+PostgreSQL (Database)
+Express.js (Backend framework)
+React.js (Frontend framework)
+Node.js (Backend runtime)
+Project Functionalities
+The Workspace Optimizer project, developed during an internship, was a team effort to address space constraints by providing real-time seat availability information.
+The system helps employees plan their workdays and ensures that the workspace is effectively managed.

+Key Modules Developed
+Login Page

+Access for both admin and registered users.
+Admin users have a preset password and exclusive access rights.
+Registered users can create their own usernames (alphanumeric) and set a password upon registration.
+User Page

+Two main sections: My Booking and Reservation.
+My Booking: Users can view their booking details, including the date and time duration.
+Reservation: Users can reserve a table or space but only for one day in advance.
+Multiple bookings per user are not allowed.
+Admin Page

+Admins have a view of all user details, including usernames, booking dates, and times.
+Admins can monitor user bookings but cannot delete any reservations.
+The Workspace Optimizer system provides a solution to manage workspace allocation efficiently and ensures better utilization of office resources.